Showing posts with label #LifeReflections. Show all posts

 But there’s another layer to what we call “luxury.”

 Take mechanical watches, for example.
 Their craftsmanship is exquisite, their presence timeless.
-Yet, keeping them alive is a ritual — winding, setting, maintaining, and wearing them regularly.
-If you own more than one, the routine multiplies.
-Their beauty depends on your attention.
-Yes, you can buy an automatic winding case, but that almost defeats the purpose — the connection between your hand and the heartbeat of the watch.
+Yet, keeping them alive is a ritual — winding and wearing them regularly.
+Yes, one can buy an automatic winding case, but that almost defeats the purpose.

-And your love — or perhaps obsession — with these intricate toys keeps you from buying a smartwatch “for convenience.”
-There’s also that quiet guilt, the feeling of betraying something you cherish.
+And the love — or perhaps obsession — with these intricate toys keeps one from buying a smartwatch “for convenience.”
+There’s also that quiet guilt, the feeling of betraying something we cherish.

-The same is true for fountain pens.
-Their grace lies not just in design, but in devotion.
-You must write with them often, refill the ink, clean the nib.
-Leave them untouched too long, and they dry up — elegance here is inseparable from effort.
+The same is true for fountain pens as they too demand attention and devotion.
+One must write with them often, refill the ink, clean the nib.
+Leave them unattended for too long, and they dry up.

-And just like your watch, your affection for these pens keeps you from trading them for an iPad and Apple Pencil.
+Just like the watches, the affection for these pens keeps me from trading them for an iPad and Apple Pencil.
 It’s love, mixed with loyalty — and maybe a touch of guilt again.

 Maybe that’s the hidden truth: material luxury always demands something from us.
 Time.
 Care.
 Presence.
-The irony is that while these objects promise refinement, they often consume the very peace and leisure they symbolize.
+The irony is that they often consume the very peace and joy they promised before the purchase.

 And so, Eastwood’s words echo even deeper — if caring for possessions begins to cost us the moments that define life itself, then what’s left of luxury?